 These financial statements have been prepared in accordance with all applicable Hong Kong Financial Reporting Standards ("HKFRSs"), which collective term includes all applicable individual Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), accounting principles generally accepted in Hong Kong and the disclosure requirements of the Hong Kong Companies Ordinance.
-These financial statements also comply with the applicable disclosure provisions of the Rules Governing the Listing of Securities on The Stock Exchange.
+These financial statements also comply with the applicable disclosure provisions of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules").
 A summary of the significant accounting policies adopted by the group is set out below.

-The HKICPA has issued certain new and revised HKFRSs which are first effective or available for early adoption for current accounting period of the group and the company.
-Note 3 provides information on initial application of these developments to the extent that they are relevant to the group for the current and prior accounting periods reflected in these financial statements.
+The HKICPA has issued certain new and revised HKFRSs which are first effective or available for early adoption for the current accounting period of the group and the company.
+Note 3 provides information on any change in accounting policies resulting from initial application of these developments to the extent that they are relevant to the group for the current and prior accounting periods reflected in these financial statements.